broadinstitute/lrma-sv-imputation-utils/docs/pop-glimpse2.md

 probability onto the constituent atomic variants**, emitting one bi-allelic record per atomic variant with a reconstructed `GT`, dosage `DS`, and genotype posteriors `GP`.

-In one sentence: **it turns per-path phased GLIMPSE2 output back into per-atomic-variant phased dosages and genotype probabilities.**
+To summarize, this tool **turns per-path phased GLIMPSE2 output back into per-atomic-variant phased dosages and genotype probabilities.**

 ## 2. Design